- About Us

 You are not required to apply to OCAS or to the college again if you are simply continuing on from last year in the same program.
 We have sent out an email offer to your college email account.
 Please make certain that you are checking your college email account regularly as most communications from the college these days go there.
 If you are having issues with logging into your email account, please contact the computer help desk at (807) 475-6488, or by email at firstname.lastname@example.org

 Booklists are provided by the program coordinator and sent to the college bookstore, Follett.
 You can reach Follett bookstore at (807) 475-6225, or check out their website for information at Follett Bookstore.
 If the bookstore does not have an updated booklist for your program it will not be available until the program coordinators return in mid to late August.

 You can find tuition information at http://www.confederationc.on.ca/registration/tuition

 To guarantee your spot in the program you need to arrange your finances before the due date.
 First year students will find their due date indicated on their offer of admission.
-For all students returning to second or third years your tuition due date is mid-July 2013.
+Second tuition instalment or winter 2015 new admits fees are due by December 18th.

 If you are entering into your first year and are unsure of your due date please contact our admissions office at (807) 475-6213 or email email@example.com